pcting/shadow-apex-godot-go/README.md

-**NOTE: I've abandoned this fork in favor of a new codebase i started here: [https://github.com/godot-go/godot-go](https://github.com/godot-go/godot-go)**
+**NOTE: I've abandoned this fork in favor of a new codebase here: [https://github.com/godot-go/godot-go](https://github.com/godot-go/godot-go)**